For many people, a stocks and shares ISA represents their first foray into the world of investing.

 If you're ready to invest but perhaps feel a little uncertain, allow us to lighten the load by helping you master the basics.

-- It's likely that the interest rates offered by many savings accounts won't keep pace with inflation, meaning over time your purchasing power will decrease.
+It's likely that the interest rates offered by many savings accounts (particularly when the Bank of England base rate is low) won't keep pace with inflation, meaning over time your purchasing power will decrease.
 Ultimately, as inflation rises, the value of your money declines.

-- Investing can be a great way to give your money the chance to grow over the long-term.
-The longer you keep your money invested for, the more chance you have of recovering from dips in the market.
+Investing can be a great way to give your money the chance to grow over the long term.
+The longer you keep your money invested, the more chance it has to both grow, and recover from any dips in the market.

 Why do people invest?

 Investing can generate potentially higher returns over the long term (at Zurich, we consider this to be at least five years), helping people reach their long term financial goals (take a look at our article on whether you should consider a stocks and shares ISA to save up a lump sum).

 When you invest in the stock market, there’s an element of risk involved.
 The value of your investments can rise and fall, and you may not get back the full amount invested.
 Even though investing over the longer term offers the potential for significant growth, it is this 'risk warning' (as we call it) that leaves some feeling a bit edgy.